Physician Contract Restrictive Covenants

 If it’s a big hospital, they might be self-insured.
 And after you determine what type it is, if it is a claims-made policy, tail insurance will need to be purchased after the contract terminates.
 And then who pays for that?
 Most of the time, if you’re in a small private physician-owned practice, the physician must pay for tail insurance when they leave.
 You rarely have to pay for tail insurance with an extensive hospital network.
 Now, tail insurance usually costs about twice what your annual premium is.

 Physician Employment Contracts & Learn the Negotiation Tips

-Now, the first thing I talked about was whether the employer was willing to negotiate or not.
+Now, I first talked about whether the employer was willing to negotiate.
 Some employers will say this is a take-it or leave-it deal.
 I don’t think those employers will be great for getting together.
 If an employer is unwilling to budge on anything, it will likely be challenging to team up.

 Anything in the contract is negotiable.
 You need to figure out what’s most important to you.
 Sometimes, a non-compete is absolutely the number one thing.
 For others, it’s compensation.
 For others, they do not have to pay tail insurance.
 It depends upon the physician’s wants and needs and then tailoring the negotiations to get them to that point.

 What Is Without Cause Termination in a Physician Contract? | Physician Termination Agreement